pranavpandey/dynamic-engine/README.md

     ...

     /**
-     * On app package added or changed.
-Useful to show a notification if
+     * Called on app package added or changed.
+Useful to show a
-     * an app is updated or a new app is installed.
+     * notification if an app is updated or a new app is installed.
      *
      * @param dynamicAppInfo The dynamic app info of the updated or
      *                       added package.
-     * @param isNewPackage {@code true} if the package is newly added.
+     * @param newPackage {@code true} if the package is newly added.
      */
+    @Override
-    public void onPackageUpdated(dynamicAppInfo, isNewPackage);
+    public void onPackageUpdated(dynamicAppInfo, newPackage) {
+        // TODO: Do any work here.
+    }

+    /**
+     * On app package removed.
+Useful to show some work when a
+     * package is removed.
+     *
+     * @param packageName The package which was removed.
+     */
+    @Override
+    public void onPackageRemoved(packageName) {
+        // TODO: Do any work here.
+    }

     ...
 }